Discover folk - the CRM for people-powered businesses

 How to Create a Custom Pipeline Using folk CRM

-folk CRM was designed for flexibility.
+folk CRM was designed for flexibility and is particularly effective for sales teams of 20-50 people who need customization without complexity.
 Creating a custom pipeline takes minutes—and transforms how your team operates.

 Step-by-step: